The Gold Coast is indeed the definition of PARADISE and I promise I’m not just saying that because I was born here!

 CURRUMBIN BEACH & ELEPHANT ROCK

 Currumbin Beach is one of my favorite places to visit which is why I couldn’t resist adding it to this itinerary for Gold Coast.

 Currumbin Beach, also known as Currumbin Alley, is approximately 15 minutes drive back to the coastline from Currumbin Rockpools.
 When you arrive, you can park your car in the beachfront parking lot and set off on foot to explore.

 Most famous for its right-hand surf break, Currumbin attracts surfers from far and near to experience a long-riding wave that breaks off the point in front of Currumbin Rock.

 If you are wanting to take a surf lesson during your visit to the Gold Coast then Currumbin Alley Surf School is the place to do it!
-Book a 1.5-hour surfing lesson from as little as $40 AUD and ride your very first wave.
+Book a 1.5-hour surfing lesson for as little as $40 AUD and ride your very first wave.
 Suitable for people of all ages, sizes, and ability levels.

 Other than surfing, Currumbin is a great spot for beach bumming, swimming in the clear waters in the alley, exploring the rocky headland around Currumbin Rock, and having a coffee at one of the beachfront cafes.